cytomine/Cytomine-community-edition/README.md

 If you have kept the default values your Cytomine is now available on http://cytomine.local

-The password of the `admin` account is available in the cytomine.yml file : `cat cytomine.yml | greg ADMIN_PASSWORD:`
+The password of the `admin` account is available in the cytomine.yml file : `cat cytomine.yml | grep ADMIN_PASSWORD:`

 To learn how to use Cytomine please refer to the [user guide in our documentation](https://doc.cytomine.org/user-guide/).